ojii/pymaging/docs/dev/contribute.rst

 Tests
 =====

-Having a wide and comprehensive library of unit and integration tests is of exceeding importance.
-Contributing tests is widely regarded as a very prestigious contribution (you're making everybody's future work much easier by doing so).
-Good karma for you.
-Cookie points.
-Maybe even a beer if we meet in person :)

 If you're unsure how to write tests, feel free to ask for help on IRC.

 Running the tests